el-brown/philosophers_coffee/README.md

   touch app/javascript/components/EditPhilo.js

 #8: RUN COMPONENTS
-  Create a very basic functional component with a header for each component page and make sure they all work
+  Build out a very basic functional component with a header for each component page and make sure they all work

 #9: GET DATA FROM CONTROLLER TO COMPONENT